 A mobile electricity generator comprising a telescopic boom, a first retractable support leg, and a base.
 The telescopic boom comprises a first end and a second end.
 A wind turbine is attached to the second end of the telescopic boom and the wind turbine is capable of transforming wind into electricity.
-The first end of the telescopic boom and the first retractable support leg is attached to the base.
-The mobile electricity generator can further comprise a first solar panel that is capable of transforming light into electricity, the base can further comprise an external surface, and the first solar panel can be attached to the external surface of the base.
-The mobile electricity generator can further comprise a battery in electric communication with the wind turbine and first solar panel and the battery can be capable of at least temporarily storing the electricity.
+The first end of the telescopic boom and the first retractable support leg are attached to the base.
+The electricity generator has a movable solar panel assembly that may be stored in the base and deployed to a use position and a pair of doors each equipped with a solar panel swing having solar panels.
+The mobile electricity generator can further comprise a battery in electric communication with the solar panels for storing the electricity.